 It’s easy to understand why many people assume that topicals absorb into the bloodstream, especially given how misunderstood and overlooked the ECS is as both an element of CBD use and a crucial part of bodily functions.

-Still, no CBD topical can work its way through the skin and into blood – that’s simply not how the body (or the ECS) works.
+Still, the majority of CBD topicals can’t work their way through the skin and into blood – that’s simply not how the body (or the ECS) works.
 If you’re looking for a product that can absorb into the bloodstream and impact your entire body, opt for options that are inhaled or consumed either orally or sublingually.

 No matter who you are or what sort of products you’re looking to try out, being an educated CBD consumer can take you far.
 For many of us, that means ensuring that the sellers we buy from are credible and reliable, and that their products are among the highest-quality options on the market.